What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 Unlike Bagrati Cathedral, Gelati Monastery holds onto its UNESCO status like a boss.
 And I wholeheartedly agree with UNESCO—Gelati was by far my favorite place “in” Kutaisi, as well as one of the highlights of my entire visit to Georgia.
 I

-Gelati Monastery was one of Georgia’s first monasteries, founded in the beginning of the 12th century.
+Gelati Monastery was one of Georgia’s first monasteries, founded at the beginning of the 12th century.
 And you can see they really took their time to make this place worthwhile for us tourists 1000 years later.
 How nice of them!
 If you feel like you can see Gelati from miles away, you’ll make the founders very happy, because the goal was for the complex to be visible from the entire country.

 One of the building at Gelati Monastery complex, the best place to visit in Kutaisi, Georgia